hbctraining/Intro-to-shell-flipped/lessons/04_searching_files.md

 ## Redirection

-We're excited we have all these sequences that we care about that we just got from the FASTQ files.
+We're excited we have all these sequences that we are interested in within the FASTQ files.
 That is a really important motif that is going to help us answer our important question.
-But all those sequences just went whizzing by with grep.
+But all those sequences just went whizzing by with `grep`.
 How can we capture them?

 We can do that with something called "redirection".
-The idea is that we're redirecting the output from the terminal (all the stuff that went whizzing by) to something else.
+The idea is that we're redirecting the output from the Terminal (all the stuff that went whizzing by) to something else.
 In this case, we want to print it to a file, so that we can look at it later.

 **The redirection command for writing something to file is `>`.**

 Let's try it out and put all the sequences that contain 'NNNNNNNNNN' from all the files into another file called `bad_reads.txt`.

 ```bash
 $ grep -B 1 -A 2 NNNNNNNNNN Mov10_oe_1.subset.fq > bad_reads.txt
 ```

 The prompt should sit there a little bit, and then it should look like nothing happened.
 But you should have a new file called `bad_reads.txt`.

 ```bash
 $ ls -l